| Glossary of Terms Activities of daily living (ADL): Routine activities that a person

 ongoing support for job retention (for assistance, a job coach),

+and interagency cooperation and funding of these services.
 Supported living: Central to the concept of supported living

 is the goal of a supportive environment, living in one's home,